• Skip to primary navigation

 How long will this bread stay fresh?

-It's best the first 24 hours after it's baked and still good the second day.
-After that it starts to go a little dry.
+It's best the first 24 hours after it's baked and still good the second day.ย After that, it starts to go a little dry.ย

-What can I do with leftover french bread before it goes stale?
+What can I do with leftover French bread before it goes stale?

-You can make some Garlic Bread!
-Or you can make some fantastic French Bread Pizza!
+You can make some Garlic Bread!ย Or you can make some fantastic French Bread Pizza!
 You can even make this amazing S'more French Bread Casserole!

 Can I freeze this bread?

-What's the difference between french bread and a baguette?
+What's the difference between French bread and a baguette?

-A baguette is much longer and thinner than the average loaf of french bread.
+A baguette is much longer and thinner than the average loaf of French bread.
 The outer crust is usually a bit tougher as well.

 Recipes to Serve with French Bread